 Healthcare services have a responsibility to the community for continuous improvement of the safety and quality of their services, and ensuring they are person centred, safe and effective.

 I am confident the healthcare service is well run and that I will receive safe, high-quality health care.

 Intention of this standard

-The Clinical Governance Standard aims to ensure that a clinical governance framework is implemented to ensure that patients and consumers receive safe and high-quality health care.
+To implement a clinical governance framework that ensures that patients and consumers receive safe and high-quality health care.